ghaithallahchebil/team-dev_ops/docs/Product backlog & architecture/README.md

 # 📝 System Overview —> Architecture

-Since Researchers, Founders and Product Managers all share the core need to discover, evaluate and act on emerging trends, we decided to consolidate them into a single “Innovator” persona based on their shared goal of identifying trends, understanding why they matter and rapidly turning those insights into research directions or product opportunities.
+Since Researchers, Founders and Product Managers all share the core need to discover, evaluate and act on emerging trends, we decided to consolidate them into a single "Innovator" persona based on their shared goal of identifying trends, understanding why they matter and rapidly turning those insights into research directions or product opportunities.

 ![image](https://hackmd.io/_uploads/H1nPN87Wxg.png)